RDFLib/prez/docs/2026-03-23-lucene-cql-queryables.md

 This implementation is intended for a remote Fuseki-compatible SPARQL endpoint.
 Local `pyoxigraph` stores do not support `luc:query`.

 `lucene_index_name` defaults to `default` and is emitted as the leading Lucene property-function argument in `luc:query` and `luc:facet`.

+`lucene_inner_limit` controls how many Lucene hits Prez requests before SPARQL applies the visible `LIMIT/OFFSET`.
+Set it to `page_size` when all effective filtering is expected to be pushed down into Lucene/CQL.
+Use a larger integer only if later SPARQL stages may discard some Lucene hits.

 `jena_assembler_path` is optional and points at a Turtle Jena assembler file that Prez will parse during startup to generate Lucene queryables.